 Which Path Fits?

-Keep the front door simple: free scan, baseline sprint, then a scoped monitor only if it earns its place, and the premium retained lane only when you need standing autonomous follow-through.
+Keep the front door simple: free scan, baseline sprint, then a scoped monitor only if it earns its place, and the premium retained lane only when you need standing recurring execution.

-Read the table as a decision aid, not as proof that every higher tier is ready right now.
+Read the table as a decision aid, not as a claim that every higher tier is ready right now.
 Free scan and baseline sprint are the current front-door moves; monitoring and retainer fit still depend on baseline context and scope confirmation.

 Free Scan